Federal Assembly (Austria): Tasks

 While during the pre-war First Austrian Republic, the Assembly convened to elect the Austrian president, a direct election was implemented by a 1929 amendment.
 This provision however did not become effective until 1951, when Theodor Körner became the first president directly elected by the Austrian people.
 Since then, the principal responsibility is to convene for the ceremonial swearing-in of the president.
-It recently met at the inauguration of Alexander Van der Bellen's first term as Austrian President on 26 January 2017.
+It recently met at the inauguration of Alexander Van der Bellen's second term as Austrian President on 26 January 2023.

 In theory, the Federal Assembly also functions as an instrument of checks and balances; upon request by a two-thirds majority of the National Council, it may impeach the president before the Constitutional Court, or upon request by a two-thirds majority in the National Council decide on a referendum to have the president removed from office.
 The assent of the Assembly would also be required for the president's immunity against criminal prosecution to be withdrawn.
 Furthermore, it is also responsible for declaring war.
 Neither of these powers, however, has so far been exercised.